HassanSajjad-302/HMake/README.md

 Sample Output: `ABEDCF`

-C is explicitly named, so it’s included with other targets.
+C is explicitly named, so it's included with other targets.

 5.